nmchenry01/async-python-presentation/index.md

 - Whether you're a developer, data scientist, business analyst, etc, accessing data is a crucial part of creating impactful programs.
 If you use Python (and need to access data), you'll likely end up using SQLAlchemy given it's the most popular ORM (object-relational model) in the ecosystem.
 Did I mention the next major release of it is going async?

-# Introduction to asynchronous Programming
+# Introduction to Asynchronous Programming

 ---